 Using one of the nation’s two major wireless providers while traveling can be confusing.

-It’s as if your regular cell phone plan accompanied you on your vacation, only better.
-This means that if you have an unlimited data plan at home, you’ll also have an unlimited data plan on your trip, which will be a godsend!
+It’s like your usual mobile phone plan came with you on vacation, except better.
+This implies that when you have an unlimited data allowance at home, you’ll have an unlimited data allowance on your vacation as well!

 Can You Use T-Mobile In Canada?

-While AT&T and Verizon Wireless have stepped up their marketing efforts, No. 3 Sprint has stepped up its own, leaving the wireless market in a state of turmoil.
-As a result of this, T-Mobile announced Thursday that it gained 2.1 million new customers in the second quarter.
+While AT&T and Verizon have increased their marketing initiatives, No. 3 Sprint has increased its own, putting the wireless industry in disarray.
+As a consequence, T-Mobile reported 2.1 million new users in the 2nd quarter on Thursday.

-T-Mobile CEO John Legere said, “Even if Donald Trump wants to put up a wall [on the Mexican border], the wireless coverage will operate perfectly.”
+T-Mobile CEO John Legere said, “Even though Mr. Trump wants to build a wall [on the Mexican border], cellular service will function flawlessly.”

-“T-Mobile is bringing in a new paradigm,” said Lynnette Luna, an analyst at Current Analysis.
-“International roaming and calling have been a key income driver for all carriers.”
+“T-Mobile is ushering in a new reality,” said Current Analysis analyst Lynnette Luna.
+“Global roaming plus calling have been major revenue generators for all carriers.”

-Mobile Without Borders arrives at a time when AT&T is getting ready to allow its own customers access to Mexico.
+Mobile Without Borders comes as AT&T prepares to enable its own consumers access to Mexico.

-AT&T’s Word Connect Value plan includes unlimited calls to Mexico for $5 per month.
+For $5 per month, AT&T’s World Connect Value plan offers unlimited calls to Mexico.

-This means that T-Mobile customers in the United States and Canada will have no access to any of their unused Data Stash credits from previous months.
-According to a spokeswoman for the carrier, they are attempting to make it more user-friendly.
+This indicates that T-Mobile users in the US and Canada can no longer be able to retrieve any unclaimed Data Stash credit from prior months.
+According to a carrier representative, they are working to make the experience hassle-free.